inaka/elvis/README.md

 In `0.3.0` a new option was introduced in order to run elvis checks only on the source files that have changed since a particular branch of commit.
 Example usage would be `elvis git-branch origin/HEAD`.

+## Benefits

+- Enables consistency in style across all your code base.
+- Encourages the development team to sit down and talk about code conventions.
+- Allows continuous monitoring of code quality.
+- Helps developers avoid repeated mistakes that can be automatically detected.
+- Provides homogenisation among the different projects in a company, therefore facilitating project switching for developers and as well allowing easier code sharing between projects

 ### Webhook

 There's also a way to use `elvis` as a GitHub [webhook][webhooks] for